Guneetkaur03/Machine-Leaning_Classification/README.md

 # Machine-Leaning_Classification
-Text_Classification
-Text Classification is done on UCI NewsGroup dataset Naives Bayes Classification Algorithm is used as Machine Learning Algorithm
+Text Classification is done on UCI NewsGroup dataset using Naives Bayes Theorem